x0aa7i/x0aa7i/README.md

 ## 💫 About Me

-Front-End Developer from Rabat, Morocco.
-I write code, break things, fix them, and repeat — usually tinkering with pixels or trying to name a variable just right.
+Front-End Developer based in Rabat, Morocco.
+I write code, break things, fix them, and repeat — probably tinkering with pixels or trying to name a variable right now.

 - 🛠 I’m currently working with **Svelte** and **Typescript**
 - 👨‍💻 Read more about my projects at [achak.dev](https://achak.dev)